aragostinho/aragostinho.github.io/_posts/2015-03-11-titulo-teste.markdown

 **About the solution**

 In this article i will explain a simple solution based in a recursive function and after that i will discuss how to optimize the code to achieve the goal efficiently.
-You can download the solution in [https://github.com/aragostinho/CopyFasterToS3](https://github.com/aragostinho/CopyFasterToS3)
+You can download the solution  [CopyFasterToS3](https://github.com/aragostinho/CopyFasterToS3)

 **Setup**

-* Download the last version of [https://www.nuget.org/packages/AWSSDK/](Amazon SDK for .Net) from Nuget
+* Download the last version of [Amazon SDK for .Net](https://www.nuget.org/packages/AWSSDK) from Nuget
-* Codify a baisc class with methods like *SaveFile()*, *DeleteFile()*, *ListFiles()*, etc.  If you have doubts how to do this, download the a solution [https://github.com/aragostinho/S3CmdInCSharp
+* Codify a baisc class with methods like *SaveFile()*, *DeleteFile()*, *ListFiles()*, etc.  If you have doubts how to do this, you can download the a (S3CmdInCSharp)[https://github.com/aragostinho/S3CmdInCSharp] example
-](BAmazonS3)